purusha/k-means/README.md

 Use only mouse to interact:

-1) right to generate random date (this object will be clustered)
+1) right ... to generate random data (this objects will be clustered)

-2) left to add singular centroid (the root of each cluster)
+2) left ... to add singular centroid (the root of each cluster)

-3) center to run only one phase of the algorythm
+3) center ... to run only one phase of the algorythm